Azure/azure-sdk-for-js/sdk/keyvault/keyvault-secrets/README.md

-# Azure KeyVaultSecrets client library for JS
+# Azure KeyVault Secrets client library for JS

 Azure KeyVault is a service that allows you to encrypt authentication keys, storage account keys, data encryption keys, .pfx files, and